Open-EO/openeo-r-client/README.md

 # openEO Background

 The amount of available Earth Observation data (EO data) is steadily increasing due to different space missions such as Landsat and Sentinel.
 Resulting data products are often too large to be processed locally and therefore require new processing tools and functionalities.
-The [core concept of "openEO"](https://openeo.org/about.html) is related to big data processing strategies.
-OpenEO defines a unified API for back-end and client software as well as a number of common processes for manipulating spatio-temporal data cubes.
+The [core concept of "openEO"](https://openeo.org/about.html) is related to big data processing strategies. "openEO"" defines a unified API for back-end and client software as well as a number of common processes for manipulating spatio-temporal data cubes.
 The basic idea is to distinguish between computation (back-end server) and workflow definition (client software).
 While some back-ends were developed in the main [openEO](https://openeo.org/) project, others were currently improved or developed within the ESA project [openEO Platform](https://openeo.cloud/).
 Those back-ends offer access to their data collections and processing platform while the client software (e.g., R, Python, JavaScript, QGIS) help creating processing workflows in a programming environment familiar to the user.

 ## openEO client in R